NBA Reaches 9-Year, $24 Billion Media Rights Deal with ESPN/ABC, TNT

 For cable networks like ESPN and TNT, which reap revenues not only from advertisers but also from subscribers, it also serves as a way of delivering increased value to justify the ever increasing subscription fees charged to their cable distributors, who then pass it on to their customers in the form of larger monthly bills.
 ESPN’s average affiliate fee (what cable networks charge cable distributors per user per month) was $5.93 in 2014, over four times more expensive than the next highest cable channel (which, as you might’ve guessed, is TNT, at $1.40) and compared to an industry average of just $0.26.
 It can justify such high charges because the billions it spends on sports leagues and college conferences to get its hooks in the NFL, NBA, MLB, championship golf/tennis, college football/basketball and dozens of additional offerings create must-see programming that cable distributors can’t possibly live without.
 There’s such an enormous demand for ESPN programming, cable distributors are virtually powerless to stop it.
 It’s what makes ESPN a $50 billion company!

 But don’t think for a second that cable providers won’t pass on the astronomical fees from ESPN and TNT to us in the form of a higher monthly cable bill.
 It seems all but inevitable.
+Now might be as good a time as any to look for ways to save on your cable bill, especially if there are plans to raise your prices.
+Cable companies can often be difficult to deal with, but with determination, it is possible to save some expenses on your cable bill.

 Effects on the Owner Profitability, Player Salaries, and Future Salary Cap Levels